aerostack2/geozones/README.md

-# Geostructures
+# Geozones

-Geostructures node for Aerostack2.
+Geozones node for Aerostack2.

 Params:
 - config_file: Polygons that define geofences are defined here.
 (IMPORTANT) Remember that the order in which points are given defines how the polygon is built, this means that n point will be conected to n+1 point and so on.
 Last point will be connected to the first point.